jamesevickery/crime-solver/README.md

     The crime was commited by: Alex, Charlie, David.
     The crime was commited by: Brad.

-The program's only answer assuming that only one person commited the crime is `The crime was commited by: Brad.`, although due to the original questions ambiguity (not specifying that only one person commited the crime) it is possible that all suspects *except* Brad commited the crime.
+The program's only answer assuming that only one person commited the crime is `The crime was commited by: Brad.`, although due to the original question's ambiguity (not specifying that only one person commited the crime) it is possible that all suspects *except* Brad commited the crime.